Parenting, Uncategorized

 – Physical Milestones

-Key physical milestones in child development, such as crawling, walking, and fine motor skills, are critical indicators of a child’s growth and coordination.
-Understanding these milestones helps parents and caregivers support their children’s development effectively.
+Key physical milestones in child development, such as crawling, walking, and fine motor skills, are critical indicators of growth and coordination.
+Understanding these milestones helps parents and caregivers effectively support their children’s development.

 1. Crawling